davebulaval/notification/README.md

 Notif is a easy to use package to send notification from a python script.

-Use this package to send during or at the end of a python script a
+Use this package to send during, at the end or when failing of a python script a

     - Slack notification
     - email notification